danhart/locale-gen/README.md

 ==========
 0.0.1 - Initial version by dan@danhart.co.uk

+0.0.2 - use only locales from attribute, run locale-gen only when /etc/locale.gen is changed

-0.0.2 - Revised by sean@linenine.net (logikal)
+0.0.3 - Revised by sean@linenine.net (logikal)
 Adds the following:
 * Support for Ubuntu 12
-* Template based locale file - Stop appending to the locale file
-* More idempotency by not running execute unless template has change
+* Support for test-kitchen